EugenBodanov/VisualComputingAssignment4/README.md

 - Change Day to Night mode via \<m>
 - Toggle Render Mode via \<r>
 - '1' and '2' for selecting basic camera and additional third-person-camera
+- L to turn on/off the plane lights

 ### Steering